 Comparing the features offered by Wealthfront and Betterment, it’s easy to see that both companies provide many of the same benefits.
 However, a couple of things jump out at me:

-- With Wealthfront, I really like that the first $10,000 is managed without a fee.
-Meanwhile, the $5,000 worth of free management for each referral is also appealing.
+- With Wealthfront, I really like that the first $5,000 is managed without a fee if you sign up through a referral.
+Meanwhile, the $5,000 worth of free management for each additional referral is also appealing.

 - With Betterment, I see having the ability to set individual goals as a stand-out perk.
 Meanwhile, the automatic fractional share investing they offer could mean higher returns for my managed accounts over time.